Deepak-karmiyal/Sales-Data-Dashboard-/README.md

 * Explore the dashboard by interacting with the visualizations and using filtering options.

 # Data Sources
-The sales data used in this dashboard is sourced from our internal sales database.[clickhere](https://drive.google.com/file/d/1Gc_nr7FdnkCsY5hCcF7-80FXgJyjVrYU/view?usp=sharing)
+Sales data sourced from internal database.[clickhere](https://drive.google.com/file/d/1Gc_nr7FdnkCsY5hCcF7-80FXgJyjVrYU/view?usp=sharing) for more details.

 # insights
 * Top Selling Category: Phones led sales in 2017.